 Level of assurance Low Medium High Criterion #1 (Technical design) Does not meet the 'medium' level criteria The applicant has supporting evidence (including the specifications of the tether material) to claim that the required level of integrity is achieved. (a) This is typically achieved through testing or operational experience. (b) Tests can be based on simulations; however, the validity of the target environment used in the simulation needs to be justified.
 The claimed level of integrity is validated by EASA the competent authority of the MS or by an entity that is designated by the competent authority.
-Comments N/A N/A N/A M1 - Tethered operation Criterion #2 (Procedures) (a) Procedures do not require validation against either a standard or a means of compliance considered adequate by the competent authority of the MS. (b) The adequacy of the procedures and checklists is declared. (a) Procedures are validated against so considered adequate by the compliance a to that authority of the procedures through: (b) The Aadequacy of the procedures through: (c) The Aadequacy of the procedures through: (c) Simulation, provided that the representativeness of the simulation against either a standard or a means of compliance at the procedures through: (a) Procedures are validated against expensive authority of the MS and/or in account with the a means of compliance at the procedures through: (b) The Aadequacy of the procedures through: (c) The Aadequacy of the procedures through: (a) Procedures are validated against expensive authority of the MS and/or in account with the a means of compliance at the through: (b) The Aadequacy of the procedures through: (c) The Aadequacy of the procedures through: (d) Procedures are validated against expensive authority of the MS and/or in account with the a means of compliance at the procedures through: (b) The Aadequacy of the procedures through: (c) The Aadequacy of the procedures through: (d) Procedures are validated against expensive authority of the MS and/or in account with the a means of compliance at the through: (d) Procedures are validated against expensive authority of the MS and/or in account with the a means of compliance at the through: (d) Procedures are validated adequate by the compliance at the procedures and the procedures are validated a (b) The Aadequacy of the procedures is proven through: (1) dedicated flight tests; or (2) simulation, provided that the representativeness of the simulation means is proven to be valid for the intended purpose with positive results; Same as medium.
+Comments N/A N/A N/A M1 - Tethered operation Criterion #2 (Procedures) (a) Procedures do not require validation against either a standard or a means of compliance considered adequate by the competent authority of the MS. (b) The adequacy of the procedures and checklists is declared. (a) Procedures are validated aga considered adequate by the authority of the Aadequacy of the procedures are validated aga considered adequate by the authority of the Aadequacy of the procedures. (b) The Aadequacy of the procedures and checklists is declared. (a) Procedures are validated aga considered adequate by the authority of the MS and/or with the a means of compliant to that authority. (b) The Aadequacy of the procedures are validated aga considered adequate by the authority of the MS and/or with the a means of compliant to that authority. (b) The Aadequacy of the procedures are validated aga considered adequate by the authority of the MS and/or with the a means of compliant to that authority. (c) The Aadequacy of the procedures and checklists is proven to be validated aga considered adequate by the authority of the Aadequacy of the procedures. (b) The adequacy of the procedures and checklists is declared. (b) The Aadequacy of the procedures is proven through: (1) dedicated flight tests; or (2) simulation, provided that the representativeness of the simulation means is proven to be valid for the intended purpose with positive results; Same as medium.
 In addition: (a) Flight tests performed to validate the procedures cover the complete flight envelope or are proven to be conservative. (b) The procedures, flight tests and simulations are validated by the competent authority of the MS or by an entity that is designated by the a competent authoritythird party.
 Comments N/A N/A 1 AMC2 UAS.SPEC.030(3)(e) (Operational procedures for medium and high levels of N/A robustness) is considered an acceptable means of compliance.